MacaPecha/devsite-docs/guides/online-payments/advanced-payments/wallet-payer-permissions.en.md

 # Requesting Permissions

-### Request permission to your users to access their Mercado Pago Wallet
+### Request permission to your users to access their Mercado Libre Wallet

 Implement the authorization flow, to request your users permission to access their Wallet.
 This is done using a flow of OAuth.